cardano-foundation/CIPs/CIP-AnyDataIsDatum/README.md

 ## Backwards compatibility

-The change can be made to the node without a creating a new language version as it does not affect the past transactions.
+The change needs a new language version to function safely

 ## Path to Active